SICGames/TBChestTracker/README.md

 </details>

+## Become a Patreon
+If you want to support this project, become a Patreon and get access to the Discord server.
+[Click Here](https://www.patreon.com/TotalBattleGuide) to become a Patreon and support this project.

 ## Are you stuck on something?
-Watch the Youtube videos under Total Battle Chest Tracker Troubleshooting.
+Watch the Youtube videos
 [TotalBattleGuide - Youtube Channel](https://www.youtube.com/@TotalBattleGuide)

 ## How to install